Why Business Leaders Should Redefine Performance Measures to Include Social Impact

 The Answer is Not to Launch Robust Corporate Social Responsibility Initiatives

-The social leadership elements Fink mentions aren’t suggesting robust projects and programs, although in some cases it would be prudent.
+The social impact elements Fink mentions aren’t suggesting robust projects and programs, although in some cases it would be prudent.
 He is simply elevating the notion that social responsibility is a requirement of the corporate equation and that the world’s leading organizations must acknowledge this fact if they want to sustain growth over time.
-It’s not just the right the thing to do, it’s better for business.
+It’s not just the right thing to do, it’s better for business.
 So as organizations enter their planning periods for the new year and consider the business’s digital and non-digital priorities, and look externally at industry trends, consumer behavior and the competition, be sure to include all aspects of value creation in the analysis.